 Jim Doe, a single male with adult children, was admitted to the hospital for management of severe chest pain.
 He was prescribed multiple opiate pain medications, in very large doses, by the hospital doctor.
 The doctor continued increasing the opiate pain medications, including the addition of a Fentanyl patch.
 The Fentanyl dose was increased after one day and caused Mr. Doe to die from an overdose of opiate medication.
 The doctor did not properly prescribe the opiates, nor did he properly monitor the patient for signs of overdose.

 Root v.
 Westfield Insurance

 Franklin County | $280,000 Million Settlement

-The plaintiffs in this case suffered injuries when another driver, Leslie Anderson, drove her car left of center and into plaintiff’s lane of travel, crashing into plaintiff.
-Ms. Anderson had inadequate insurance to cover the injuries, and plaintiffs had to file suit against their own insurance company, Westfield Insurance.
-Westfield tried to argue that Ms. Anderson had a stroke and that was the reason she crashed into plaintiff’s car, in order to avoid liability.
-Leeseberg & Valentine successfully obtained summary judgment on that “sudden medical emergency” defense and Westfield ultimately agreed to a settlement of the claims.
+The plaintiffs in this case suffered injuries when another driver, Leslie Anderson, drove her car left of center and into the plaintiff’s lane of travel, crashing into the plaintiff.
+Ms. Anderson had inadequate insurance to cover the injuries, and the plaintiff had to file suit against their own insurance company, Westfield Insurance.
+In order to avoid liability, Westfield tried to argue that Ms. Anderson had a stroke, which was the reason she crashed into the plaintiff’s car.
+Leeseberg & Valentine successfully obtained summary judgment on the “sudden medical emergency” defense, and Westfield ultimately agreed to a settlement of the claims.

 Haxton v.
 Riverside Hospital, Et Al.